American Family to Launch Moonrise, a Platform for Moonlighting

 Given that the startup repeatedly mentions text messages in its marketing materials, it seems like a good bet that Moonrise will launch mobile apps that make it easy for on-the-go users to pick up shifts.
 However, there do not appear to be any apps available for download yet; Moonrise does not appear in the App Store’s or Google Play’s lists of apps developed by American Family.

 In the section of its website with information for employers, Moonrise describes itself as having many of the same aspects as a traditional temporary (or “temp”) staffing agency.
 For example, businesses tell Moonrise what their personnel needs are, and how much they’re willing to pay for different types of work.
-Also, it is Moonrise—rather than the employer—that handles insurance coverage and other paperwork, and pays workers.
+Also, it is Moonrise—rather than the employer—that handles most of the paperwork, and pays workers.
 Moonrise earns a commission on the hourly wages of workers that employers find using the service.
 The startup says it also receives a finder’s fee if an organization later brings on a “Moonriser” as a full-fledged employee.

 However, one thing that sets Moonrise apart from other temp agencies is that it will only match employers with workers who already have full-time jobs or other full-time commitments (school or a family, for instance).
 In a video posted on its website, Moonrise says that people in this category “have higher reliability and credibility versus an average temp worker.”